Russ Harvey Consulting - Computer and Internet Services

 Privacy Commissioner of Canada

-This speaks to the ineffectiveness of Canadian privacy laws which are mostly written based upon a “wishlist” from industry rather than based upon personal privacy.
+This speaks to the ineffectiveness of Canadian privacy laws which are mostly written based upon a “wish list” from industry rather than based upon personal privacy.

 Online Transactions